disidrosi/disidrosi.github.io/content/_index.md

 ---
-title: "Hi there!"
+title: "Home"
 ---

+## Hi there!

-I studied chemistry in Padova, then moved to Vienna for a PhD in materials science at TU Wien, where I worked on computational chemistry and materials synthesis.
-Today I work at Barberini (EssilorLuxottica) in Germany, leading R&D projects on new glasses for sun lenses.
+I'm a materials scientist working at Barberini (EssilorLuxottica) in Germany, where I lead R&D projects on new glasses for sun lenses.

-I write here about the things I'm trying to understand better: materials science, computational chemistry, systems thinking, and the history of how scientific ideas actually develop.
+I have an academic background in computational chemistry and materials synthesis, and here I write about the things I'm trying to understand better: materials science, computational chemistry, engineering, and the history of science.